At Alley, we pride ourselves on being creative and having fun outside of the projects we work on for our clients.

 Since Alley’s founding in 2010, we have evolved into a fully distributed company with nearly 70 team members spread across the United States, Canada, and Brazil.
 While we’ve learned to mitigate the challenges of working remotely and pride ourselves on having a strong work culture, we feel it’s critical for everyone to have the opportunity to be in the same physical location and meet face to face.
 That’s why we host company retreats, where we use group sessions to work together, share experiences, and have fun in ways that you simply can’t over a Zoom meeting.

 In 2019, we decided to try something a little different.
 When Alley fully adopted Scrum last year, the company restructured into several cross-functional, self-organizing teams.
-So this year, instead of the company-wide retreat, we decided to have team retreats.
+So this year, instead of the company-wide retreat, we decided to have remote team retreats.
 These smaller gatherings give each team an opportunity to bond with one another in person and work to foster a healthy and supportive team dynamic.
 We’ve had a very successful year and have hired many new team members – so for many, it will be the first time meeting one another face to face!
 We still plan on hosting company wide retreats in the future, but we think that adding team retreats into the mix will also help build culture.
 We plan to document every team’s retreat and have teams present the exercises and team building activities they found most effective with the rest of Alley.

 Heading to DC in March of 2019, Team Delta was Alley’s first team to take a retreat.
 Ivana Wong, Senior User Experience Designer, loves event planning and naturally chose to be the team’s retreat captain.
 Fortunately, both her and Susan Finkelpearl, Alley’s Director of User Experience and Delta’s Product Owner, live in the Washington DC area.
 By having the rest of the team come to DC, they were able to use their local knowledge to choose interesting activities and restaurants.